-5 Signs of a Stock Market Top - Cabot Wealth Network
+5 Signs of a Stock Market Top

-The long-term trend of the market is up, and always has been, according to the century-plus chart on my wall.
-But in that long-term trend are periods of bull-market strength—like this year’s—and periods of bear-market weakness—like the very difficult stretch we had in 2015 and early 2016.
+The long-term trend of the market is up, and always has been, according to this century-plus chart.
+Looking for signs of a stock market top from the thousand-foot level would be difficult.

+But within that long-term uptrend are periods of bull-market strength—like 2017—and periods of bear-market weakness—like the very difficult stretch that occurred during the height of the pandemic and the grinding bear market of 2022.

 If you can avoid those punishing bear markets, ideally, by selling your riskiest stocks and raising cash soon after the market tops, your results can beat the averages—easily.
-But how do you identify a stock market top?

 There’s no perfect system; if there were, everyone would use it.
 But over the decades, we at Cabot have evolved a dependable set of criteria that’s been a big factor in helping us steer our readers to safety when risk grows.

 In this column, I discuss five signs of a stock market top, starting with those signs that generally come first and ending with the one that usually comes last.
 Equally important, for each indicator, I tell you where we are now.

 Stock Market Top Sign #1: Narrowing Market Breadth

 The healthiest market is one in which the majority of stocks are participating.
-But as bull markets age, participation tends to narrow, as lower quality stocks are left behind and investors increasingly focus on the highest quality performers.
+But as bull markets fade, participation tends to narrow, as lower quality stocks are left behind and investors increasingly focus on the highest quality performers.

-Want to invest on your own, but aren’t sure how and where to allocate your money?

-Not to worry.
-Receive 8 helpful tips on how to build a diversified portfolio with high returns by downloading your FREE report, The Best Way to Invest $10,000 in the Stock Market: Finding the Best Stocks to Invest in Now.Click Here to Get Your Free Report!

-At Cabot, we have two ways to measure breadth.
+At Cabot, we have two ways to measure breadth when looking for a stock market top.

 The first is the Advance-Decline Line, which is simply a running daily total of the number of stocks on the NYSE that advance less the number of stocks that decline.
 In a healthy bull market, the Advance-Decline Line regularly hits new highs.
 But as the bull market ages, the A-D Line fails to keep up with the leading averages.
-That’s called a divergence—and we don’t see it in the A-D Line today.
+That’s called a divergence—and we’re not seeing that on the NYSE today (although we have been seeing that in the Nasdaq).

-The second way we measure breadth—and this is only relevant to picking market tops—is to monitor the number of stocks on the NYSE hitting new lows.
+The second way we measure breadth—and this is only relevant to picking market tops—is to monitor the number of stocks on the NYSE hitting new lows (Cabot Growth Investor’s 2-Second Indicator).
 When the number is greater than 40 while the major indexes are rising to new peaks, it’s a danger sign.
-And right now, we’re nowhere near danger: only four NYSE stocks are hitting new lows as of this writing.
+Right now, this is clearly negative, with 20 of the past 24 trading days bringing greater than 40 new lows—even as the S&P and Nasdaq remain near new high ground.

 Stock Market Top Sign #2: Increased Bullishness

 Because the market tends to lead the economy, the economy tends to be healthier in an older bull market.

-Also, a mature bull market is one in which most investors have profits, and thus it makes sense that they feel more optimistic as the bull market progresses.
-One way to measure bullishness is to count the number of bulls and bears among professional and amateur investors, and Nancy Zambell does a fine job of this in Wall Street’s Best Investments.
+A mature bull market is one in which most investors have profits, and thus it makes sense that they feel more optimistic as the bull market progresses.
+One way to measure bullishness is to count the number of bulls and bears among professional and amateur investors.
+The American Association of Individual Investors is net bullish now, although far from the highs, and most retail surveys are closer to neutral.

-But when you’ve been in the business as long as I have, you tend to recognize one particular sign of increasingly bullishness, and it’s the one called Fear of Missing Out, or FOMO.

-In short, in mature bull markets, investors no longer fear losing money; instead, they fear that if they don’t buy an investment, they will miss out on a gain!

-Stock Market Top Sign #3: Increasing Love for Popular Stocks
+Stock Market Top Sign #3: Increasing Love For Popular Stocks

 In every bull market, there are popular stocks that everyone wants to own.

-Note: *This post is periodically updated to reflect current market conditions.